-All four major waste contracts, Landfill, Materials Recovery Facility, Organic Waste Treatment and Bring Service, performed satisfactorily during the year, from a financial point of view, representing £29m or 88% of the total income for the year.
-With the continuing decline in waste tonnages, improved contract conditions and Landfill Tax rising from £56 to £64 per tonne, it is expected that the level of contract activity, in financial terms, will remain at a similar level in the coming year.
+All four major waste contracts, Landfill, Materials Recovery Facility, Organic Waste Treatment and Bring Service, performed satisfactorily during the year, from a financial point of view, representing £27m or 88% of the total income for the year.

-Market Conditions for Mixed Dry Recyclate Materials
+Market Conditions for the Sale of Recyclate Materials

-An important financial benefit to participant Councils of the Materials Recovery Facility (MRF) contract is the income earned from the sale of the materials, with arc21 sharing, on a 50/50 basis, the revenue earned.
+An important financial benefit to participant Councils of the recyclate materials contracts, the Materials Recovery Facility and Bring Service Contracts, is the income earned from the sale of the materials, with arc21 sharing in the revenue earned.

-Encouragingly, during the 2011/12 year the market continued to be favourable resulting in substantial savings in the cost of treating mixed dry recyclate materials, to the benefit of the ratepayer.
+During the 2012/13 year the market, although declined compared to 11/12, continued to be generally favourable resulting in substantial savings in the cost of treating mixed dry recyclate materials, to the benefit of the ratepayer.